datakumquat/datakumquat.github.io/_posts/2023-01-06-short-cutting-to-data-exploration.markdown

 Not bad.
 These results look credible and something a half-decent writer like me, sorry I meant hack, would create with some time.

-Let's pick the one that seems relate to discovering hidden patterns, Number 2 and run with it.
+Let's pick the one that seems relate to discovering hidden patterns (Number: 2) and run with it.

 **Query_04:**